(updated from an original post on Goodreads long, long ago…)

 A few nights back I finished yet another read of Katherine Mansfield’s The Garden Party and Other Stories.
 Her stories don’t have interesting ideas: People don’t like where they live, don’t like their job, don’t understand what’s happening to them, have ridiculously petty ego-duels with their neighbors.
 Pretty much like lots of other people you’ve met.
 Don’t like your job or your home life?
 Can’t understand what’s happening and wish it would change or go away?
 Your neighbors are jerks?
 There’s a meeting for people like that.
 It’s held at the bar Friday nights after work.

 What Katherine Mansfield’s stories do have is wonderful characterization.
-She describes people by situation (narrative), by responses to what’s happening around them (word choice, voice), through dialogue, through the words she uses and the words her characters use when talking with others (word choice).
+She describes people by situation (narrative), by responses to what’s happening around them (action, word choice, voice), through dialogue, through the words she uses and the words her characters use when talking with others (word choice).
 She only reveals enough to move the story along (plot), not get in the way of the story (theme, plot).

 In short, she crafts.
 There’s not a lot of wasted space in her stories.
 Pretty much everything in her stories is there because it serves a purpose in the story.
 I feel the cold when her characters feel cold.
 I get anxious when she’s building suspense.
 My throat tightens when her characters want to scream but don’t.
 My heart aches when her characters’ dreams die.
 I hurt when lovers drift apart because of their own stupidity.
 I mourn when her characters experience loss.